We, the Irish public, can be decision-makers using people-initiated referendums.

-The Swiss system is similar to the democracy used in Ireland in that citizens vote for representatives who then decide on policy initiatives.
-However, there are crucial differences.
-Switzerland enjoys a tried and tested system that ensures power ultimately remains with the people rather than elected representatives.
-A key element of the Swiss democracy allows any citizen to call for and initiate a referendum without the consent of elected representatives and even in opposition to government decisions.
+Other countries around the world enjoy a tried and tested system that ensures power ultimately remains with the people rather than elected representatives.
+A key element of the system allows any citizen to call for and initiate a referendum without the consent of elected representatives and even in opposition to government decisions.
 (These are known as people-initiated referendums)

-Introducing this element of the Swiss system in lieu of the Irish system would significantly enhance democracy in Ireland.
-It would allow Irish citizens to deliberate and participate in the decision making of the country if they wish to do so.
+Introducing this process in lieu of the Irish political system would significantly enhance political decision-making and democracy in Ireland.
+It would allow Irish citizens to engage and participate in the decision-making of the country if they wish to do so.

 The process to VETO legislation would not be complicated.
 A citizen would gather signatures from X% of the voting population who support the citizen’s request.
 When the signatures are gathered, the government will be compelled under law to stop / suspend the implementation of the legislation.
 If a satisfactory resolution cannot be established between those who initiated the veto (who are against the legislation) and the Government, then the Government will be compelled to bring the legislation to the people to decide the outcome by voting in a referendum.

-To give another example, this time of a ‘Public Initiative’ referendum, we can use the topic of our natural resources.
+To give an example, this time of a ‘Public INITIATIVE’ referendum, we can use the topic of our natural resources.
 There is public concern that the natural resources in Ireland will be privatised.
 If ‘people-initiated’ referendums were in the Irish Constitution, a citizen could gather the required number of signatures and subsequently compel government under law to review the proposed legislation.
 If the Government did not action the legislation to the satisfaction of the citizen who initiated it, the government would be compelled to hold a ‘Public Initiative’ referendum to protect the natural resources from privatisation.
 If the results concluded that the majority of those who voted supported the initiative, the Government would be required to ensure law is passed and adhered to.

 If Ireland introduced ‘people-initiated’ referendums to the Irish Constitution, the referendum process should also be revised and improved.
 For example: